 Athletic Training at MSU

 The Michigan State University Athletic Training program will be transitioning from a bachelor's to a master's level program.
+Students entering MSU as freshmen in Fall Semester 2018 will not be able to choose Athletic Training as their major preference, but are encouraged to complete a bachelor's degree in Kinesiology in preparation for an Athletic Training graduate program.
 Answers to common questions can be found on the transition FAQs.

 Students in the Department of Kinesiology can gather insight and study tips from academic advisors, learn about research and internship opportunities and get a jump on career exploration and planning by checking out our KIN-nections blog.